-If the Company fails to complete the initial US\$30 million of expenditures pursuant to the Altar JV Agreement as described above, the Company will forfeit its right to earn any interest in the Altar project.
-The Company has spent approximately US\$26 million on the Altar project to June 30, 2022 and is on track to fulfill the earn-in expenditure requirements within the allowable time constraints provided for in the Altar JV Agreement.
-Aldebaran also has the right to earn an additional 20% interest in the Altar project by spending an additional US\$25 million over a three-year period following Aldebaran's acquisition of the initial 60% interest.
+In August 2023, the Company announced it had spent the US\$30 million required to earn the initial 60% interest in the Altar project.
+Aldebaran has elected to earn an additional 20% interest in the Altar project by spending an additional US\$25 million over a three-year period following Aldebaran's acquisition of the initial 60% interest.